dsl-logo

 Can I use a boat loan for equipment and other expenses?

+Secured boat loans usually only allow you to borrow the purchase price of the boat itself.
 Unsecured boat loans can generally be used to fund your boat purchase and anything else you might need.
+When applying, consider what extra costs you might need help covering:

-• Boat maintenance: A rule of thumb is that maintenance costs up to 10% of the boat’s value per year.
+A rule of thumb is that maintenance costs up to 10% of the boat’s value per year.

-• Safety equipment: you’ll need a personal flotation device for each passenger, flares and other safety equipment.
+You’ll need a personal flotation device for each passenger, flares and other safety equipment.

-• Boating equipment: you might want fishing gear, watersports equipment or other boating equipment to use with your boat.
+You might want fishing gear, watersports equipment or other boating equipment to use with your boat.

 The most important factor when working out how much you need to borrow is your regular repayments.